tararoys/SinatraActiveRecordUsersSkillsProficiencies/README.md

 - [x] Learned how to to tables and [checkboxes](https://github.com/blog/1375-task-lists-in-gfm-issues-pulls-comments) in markdown
 - [x] Now know to pull from a remote repository and push to a remote repository.
 - [x] Boot up the app
-- [ ] check what the app currently does.
+- [x] check what the app currently does.
+It lets you sign in and view the main page.
+That's it.